scando1993/thingsboard.github.io/docs/user-guide/telemetry.md

 ## Device telemetry upload API

-ThingsBoard provides an API to upload timeseries key-value data.
+Pacificsoft provides an API to upload timeseries key-value data.
 Flexibility and simplicity of key-value format allow easy and seamless integration with almost any IoT device on the market.
 Telemetry upload API is specific for each supported network protocol.
 You can review API and examples in corresponding reference page: